quii/learn-go-with-tests/intro-to-generics.md

 }
 ```

 You'll notice the syntax for defining generic data structures is consistent with defining generic arguments to functions.

 Now that we have done this refactoring we can safely remove the string stack test because we don't need to prove the same logic over and over.

-Using a generic data type we have
+Using a generic data type we have:

 - Reduced duplication of important logic
-- Made an easier to use abstraction vs one that uses `interface{}` which would require extra work to manage the data and error cases
+- `Pop` now returns `T` so that means if we create a `Stack[int]` we in practice get back `int` from `Pop` which means we can now use `+` without the need for type assertion gymnastics.
 - Prevented misuse at compile time.
-You cannot add oranges to an apple stack
+You cannot `Push` oranges to an apple stack.

 ## Wrapping up